 Assessment is carried out by a variety of methods including essays, group projects, workshops, case studies and a dissertation.

-This course requires a UK 2:2 (Honours) or equivalent.
-Applicants with relevant professional qualifications and/or significant work experience will also be considered.
+Normally, we require a UK 2:2 (Honours) or equivalent.
+Candidates with relevant professional qualifications or professional experience in an associated area will also be considered.

 International & EU requirements